Demographics of Berlin: History

+Greater Berlin and interwar growth

 The industrialisation had brought about a rapid expansion of the suburbs, many of them developed explicitly for workers of specific factories, e.g. Siemensstadt and Borsigwalde.
 The Greater Berlin Act of 1920 (Groß-Berlin-Gesetz) boosted the population by incorporating many hitherto autonomous towns and cities, e.g. Spandau and Köpenick at the margins of the modern metropolis, but also Charlottenburg, nowadays almost in the heart of the city.
 The city approximately reached its modern extent, growing from 66 km2 to 883 km2.
 This expansion made Berlin the most populous city proper of Continental Europe in the interwar period (though not the largest agglomeration) and the third-largest in the world behind London and New York.
+The four-million mark was surpassed in the 1920s.

+Nazi rule and World War II

+During the 1930s, Berlin's population remained relatively stable.
+The 1939 census recorded around 4.33 million inhabitants, making it the last major population count before the outbreak of the Second World War.
+The city's demographic composition was also transformed by Nazi persecution.
+Berlin's Jewish population, which numbered around 160,000 people in 1933, declined sharply as many emigrated and others were later deported.

-The four-million mark was surpassed in the 1920s, and in 1942, the officially registered population reached its maximum of 4.48 million, although because of the war conditions, this was an overestimation.
+In 1942, the officially registered population reached its maximum of 4.48 million, although because of the war conditions, this was an overestimation.
 More likely estimates based on food rationing data show lower numbers of 3.95 million people in February 1942 and only 3.11 million people in February 1944 (incl.
 177,000 foreigners) when aerial attacks approached its most intense phase.